Welcome to Beech Class

 Read together: listen to your child read or talk to them about what they have read.
 The children of Beech class are using their Reading Records as a log of all the great books they have enjoyed, encourage them to use the Reading Record or write in it together.
 Read to your child, read with them, read in front of them, share books or magazines, read recipes or game instructions or directions - anything counts.

 Home spellings: your child will have words to learn based on our teaching sessions and focus in class.
-Write the words out as a pyramid, draw a picture around the word, stick the words on Post-its around the house, try rainbow writing with lots of colours, draw around the word to show the shape – be sure to share any creative ideas.
+As well as using Spelling Shed you could write the words out as a pyramid, draw a picture around the word, stick the words on Post-its around the house, try rainbow writing with lots of colours, draw around the word to show the shape – be sure to share any creative ideas.

 Develop confidence in learning: ask your child what they are really proud of today, what they have tried really hard at and what they have used to help them learn.
 There is always wonderful learning happening in Beech and the children really shine when asked about their learning.